kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   In Kubernetes v1.25 and v1.26, this behavior toggle was part of the `SELinuxMountReadWriteOncePod` feature gate.
-- `NodeInclusionPolicyInPodTopologySpread`: Enable using `nodeAffinityPolicy` and `nodeTaintsPolicy` in [Pod topology spread constraints](/docs/concepts/scheduling-eviction/topology-spread-constraints/) when calculating pod topology spread skew.
+- `NodeInclusionPolicyInPodTopologySpread`: Enables using `nodeAffinityPolicy` and `nodeTaintsPolicy` in [Pod topology spread constraints](/docs/concepts/scheduling-eviction/topology-spread-constraints/) when calculating pod topology spread skew.
 - `NodeLogQuery`: Enables querying logs of node services using the `/logs` endpoint.